idaholab/DACKAR/docs/knowledge_graph.rst

   In this example, each node is characterized by two properties (prop1 and prop2 for the cause node, ID_A and ID_B for the consequence node).
-  The defined relation represents a cause-effect relation that link a "cause" node to a "consequence" node where one single propoerty is defined (i.e., "intensity").
+  The defined relation represents a cause-effect relation that link a "cause" node to a "consequence" node where one single property is defined (i.e., "intensity").

   In DACKAR the user can define multiple schemas (each described in its own .toml file) depending on the specific application.